locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 When you're trying to build a model of customer churn, there's some amount of judgement and art that goes into doing good data science.
 The acceptance criteria of "predict which customers are going to churn" is too vague to be helpful and doesn't capture the art of investigating a problem by poking at it from multiple sides.
 Additionally, it can be very difficult for someone external to write stories or be the product owner for the team.
 Often, the data scientists or analysts are *the* domain experts in the company and there isn't anyone else who is better informed about what the next step in a research program should be.

 In user-facing product organizations, stories are often phrased like "as a customer trying to x, I should be able to y."
-This sort of framing often doesn't work well for research tasks.
+This sort of framing often doesn't work well for research tasks since there isn't a customer your building a product for.
 Finally, bringing in an external product manager can disrupt the "flow" of research and prioritize software "features" over generating valuable intelligence.

 ## Business-as-usual support

 In many analytics teams, there's a fair amount of business-as-usual reporting and analysis support.
 For example, the analytics team may be in charge of assembling the quarterly board deck, preparing reports for the monthly business reviews, or analyzing the results of ongoing A/B tests.
-While it's important to document the effort that goes into these tasks, they can make for vacuous "stories" and they aren't necessarily contributing new features or new research.
+Additionally, analytics teams need to be "on call" to support their business partners as questions come up ("how do I build this report?", "why doesn't this number match this other number?").
+This sort of work falls outside of sprint planning, and if you don't account for it somehow, you'll end up consistently missing your sprint commitments.

+Accounting for this work (and explaining it to stakeholders) can be tough, especially when it's highly variable and unplanned.
+You don't want to end up in a situation where you've over-committed the team and you end up dropping the ball on business-critical insight activities (e.g., "we have a big media opportunity, but we have to make a decision by Tuesday: can you help us figure out if we're already saturated in these markets?").

 # Conclusion